jwir3/stainedglass/README.md

 If you have talents in any of these categories, feel free to connect with me on github, or via email at scottj@glasstowerstudios.com.

+### Building ###
+StainedGlass was built originally using Eclipse (with the ADT plugin), but after deciding to use the HoloColorPicker library, we switched to a gradle-based build system.
+We now use Android Studio for building.
+You should be able to download Android Studio, download the code for StainedGlass, and import it as an Android Studio project.
+You can also run `gradle build`, and you should get a compiled APK.

+If you have problems building using either Android Studio or `gradle`, feel free to file an issue, and I'll help you get started.